AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Lock File Fix.md

     `cd \Program Files\Software\bin`
 2. Run the command `Service test` to determine the error.

-If you are still unable to determine the cause of the error, colelct the service log files for further investigation.
+If you are still unable to determine the cause of the error, collect the service log files for further investigation.
 The location of the logs can be found in System Settings on the Controller - General page.